Nightguards for Bruxism – Kittanning, PA

-If you grind your teeth at night, it’s time to invest in a customized nightguard for bruxism, available from your dentist in Kittanning.
+If you grind your teeth at night, it’s time to invest in a customized nightguard for bruxism.
 This thin, protective piece of plastic is created specifically for your unique dentition, and it provides important protection from the heavy impact of nighttime teeth grinding and jaw clenching.
-Keep reading to find out more about the damaging effects of bruxism and why a nightguard from Dr. Ray Voller is one of the most important investments you can make for your smile.
+Keep reading to find out more about the damaging effects teeth grinding and clenching and the benefits of nightguards for bruxism from our Kittanning, PA dentist, Dr. Ray Voller is one of the most important investments you can make for your smile.

 What Is Bruxism?

 Bruxism is teeth grinding and jaw clenching that usually occurs at night.
 It is often caused by stress but may also occur as a result of a misaligned bite or after facial trauma.
 People of all ages may grind their teeth periodically during times of heightened stress or anxiety, but bruxism is most common in older adults.

 You may not realize you are grinding your teeth at night, but if you have any of the symptoms of bruxism -- like a sore jaw, sensitive teeth, or weak or worn tooth enamel -- or if your partner has observed you grinding your teeth while you are asleep, you should get in touch with your dentist right away.
 A nightguard will provide significant protection from this damaging habit.